tpacun/code_challenges/README.md

 ## Lessons Learned:

 Being an engineer means continuously learning!
-These types of problems are often maligned but I actually really enjoy them and getting to see the growth as I try to complete more and more difficult problems is awesome.
+These types of problems are often maligned but I actually really enjoy them.
+Getting to see the growth as I try to complete more and more difficult problems is awesome.